vlang/v/vlib/x/vweb/README.md

 You can use the `App` struct for data you want to keep during the lifetime of your program, or for data that you want to share between different routes.

-A new `Context` struct is created every time a request is received, to contain data that is different for each request.
+A new `Context` struct is created every time a request is received, so it can contain different data for each request.

 ## Defining endpoints